The Unjournal | reconsidering exploratory expansion

 Proposed evaluation model

-• Identify public legal research with unusually high expected value for evaluation.
+• Identify and curate public legal research with unusually high expected value for evaluation.

-• Commission legal scholars or legally expert reviewers to assess the work.
+• Commission legal scholars, practitioners, and relevant subject-matter experts to assess the work.

-• Evaluate claims, reasoning, practical usefulness, likely influence, and limitations.
+• Evaluate legal claims, reasoning, practical usefulness, likely influence, impact pathway, and limitations.

 • Let authors respond where appropriate.